dgaydukov/cert-aws/sa/files/sa.md

 * maintenance window - you define window for disruptive actions like patching, updating drivers.
 You can use it also for s3/sqs/kms
 Parameter Store - create secure string params and store plaintext key and encrypted value.
 Use symmetric KMS only.

-###### Config
-Managed service that provides aws resources inventory, config history, change notification.
-When you turn it on, it creates config item for each resource.
-It provides detailed view of the configuration of AWS resources in your AWS account (how the resources are related and how they were configured in the past so that you can see how the configurations and relationships change over time).
-It integrated with cloudTrail, and record `CloudTrailID` for any resource change.
-Config Item - point-in-time record of aws resource, that include metadata, attributes, relationships, current configuration, and related events
-Config Rule - desired configuration of resource that is evaluated against actual change (and report in case of mismatch).
-Conformance Pack - collection of config rules.
-There are 2 types of rules:
-* managed - use one of many aws predefined rules to build your rule on top of it
-* custom - you create rule from scratch and write your lambda that would be invoked by your rule to evaluate resource CloudTrail - list of all api calls (cli & CF templates in the end are transformed into api calls).
-It stores point-in-time configuration of your aws resources.

 ###### Aurora
 Aurora - mysql/postgres compatible (most app that works with mysql/postgres would switch with no problem to aurora) aws database solution.
 Although MariaDB was designed to be compatible with MySql, you can't migrate it to Aurora.